 Historic Sites of Manitoba: Joyce House (542 Broadway Street, Boissevain, Municipality of Boissevain-Morton)

-The Joyce House, one of Boissevain’s finest stone houses, was commissioned in 1903 by Thomas Joyce and built by James McLachlan.
+This one-storey stone residence on Broadway Street in Boissevain was commissioned in 1903 by Thomas Joyce and built by mason James McLachlan (1871-1952) at a cost of about $1,300.
 It is a now-rare and intact example of the once-popular Second Empire style, defined by its mansard roof and dormer windows.
 The stone allegedly came from a single giant boulder.
 It was reported that McLachlan found the rock about two kilometres from town, and spent many weeks blasting, drilling, cutting and finishing the stone, and then hauling 29 wagon-loads of material to the building site.
+Exterior walls of the building are over 12 inches thick.

 Joyce House